External Ids for DNM1 Gene

 GeneCards Summary for DNM1 Gene

 DNM1 (Dynamin 1) is a Protein Coding gene.
-Diseases associated with DNM1 include epileptic encephalopathy, early infantile, 31 and lennox-gastaut syndrome.
-Among its related pathways are Bacterial invasion of epithelial cells and Endocrine and other factor-regulated calcium reabsorption.
-GO annotations related to this gene include poly(A) RNA binding and GTP binding.
-An important paralog of this gene is MX1.
+Diseases associated with DNM1 include Epileptic Encephalopathy, Early Infantile, 31 and Lennox-Gastaut Syndrome.
+Among its related pathways are Integrin Pathway and Synaptic vesicle cycle.
+Gene Ontology (GO) annotations related to this gene include GTP binding.
+An important paralog of this gene is DNM3.

 Microtubule-associated force-producing protein involved in producing microtubule bundles and able to bind and hydrolyze GTP.
 Most probably involved in vesicular trafficking processes.
 Involved in receptor-mediated endocytosis.